iphysresearch/GWData-Bootcamp/README.md

 For any inquiries regarding the course, please email us at [📧 taiji@ucas.ac.cn](mailto:taiji@ucas.ac.cn).

 We look forward to your participation and contribution to this exciting field of study!

+## Contributing

+We welcome contributions to enhance course materials.
+Please fork the repository, make your changes, and submit a pull request.

 ---